 —Denis Napthine has bad poll news, east-west link not popular, The Age, 2 March 2014

-And barely a day after this Neilsen poll was reported in The Age in March 2014, the Herald Sun came out with its own Galaxy poll, based on a slightly different list of alternative projects but with the same overall result.
+And barely a day after that Neilsen poll was reported in The Age in March 2014, the Herald Sun came out with its own Galaxy poll, based on a slightly different list of alternative projects but with the same overall result.
 According to this poll, 79 per cent of Victorians nominated a public transport project as highest priority: either rail to Melbourne Airport, level crossing elimination or the Metro rail tunnel.
 Only 15 per cent rated the East West motorway as highest priority.
 (The remainder were uncommitted.)

 Those surveyed were able to nominate what they thought was the most important project out of the airport link, the Metro rail capacity project that will link northwest Melbourne to South Yarra, getting rid of 50 of the worst rail crossings, or the East West Link from Sunshine to the Eastern Freeway.